-Platform as a Service (PaaS) includes everything that is offered with IaaS, along with an application platform.
+Platform as a Service (PaaS): Includes everything that is offered with IaaS, along with an application platform.
 Developers can build, deploy, and manage applications.
 With this option, the database, middleware, and development tools are all provided as a service.

-Oracle Cloud at Customer: The newest option from Oracle
+Oracle Cloud at Customer: The Newest Option from Oracle

-Picking Your Favorite Flavor: How do you choose which Cloud solution is right for you?
+Picking Your Favorite Flavor: How Do You Choose Which Cloud Solution is Right for You?

-According to our 2016 JDE survey, 69% of companies are already running JD Edwards are utilizing Cloud technologies in some capacity.
-However the majority (59%) of companies are still in the process of determining what their long term Cloud strategy will look like.
+With so many options, there are a lot of things to consider when forming your stance on the cloud — and when determining the right approach for your organization.
+According to our 2016 JDE survey, 69% of companies are already running JD Edwards are utilizing cloud technologies in some capacity.
+However, the majority (59%) of companies are still in the process of determining what their long-term cloud strategy will look like.

-Over the next few weeks we’ll delve further into some of the key issues companies should consider when forming a cloud strategy — starting with why Oracle is spending so much time talking about the Cloud…
+Over the next few weeks, we’ll delve further into some of the key issues companies should consider when forming a cloud strategy — starting with why Oracle is spending so much time talking about the cloud.

 This is the first piece in a 6-part series on JD Edwards in the cloud.
 Read the rest: